-This honey and thyme roasted rutabaga recipe is a favorite because it is easy to make with a few simple ingredients.
-You can use this recipe for any root vegetable or mix different root vegetables together to change things up.
+This honey and thyme roasted rutabaga recipe is a reader favorite because it is easy to make with a few simple ingredients.
+You can use this recipe for any root vegetable or mix different root vegetables, like carrots or parsnips, together to change things up.

 This post may include affiliate links.
 Please read my disclosure policy.